Chandan-Bhat/Task-Management-Assignment/README.md

 This application is deployed on [Render](https://render.com/).

-You can check it out at [API](https://task-management-assignment-1lis.onrender.com/)
+You can check it out at [https://task-management-assignment-1lis.onrender.com/](https://task-management-assignment-1lis.onrender.com/)

-Deployed Swagger Docs are present at [API Docs](https://task-management-assignment-1lis.onrender.com/api)
+Deployed Swagger Docs are present at [https://task-management-assignment-1lis.onrender.com/api](https://task-management-assignment-1lis.onrender.com/api)

 Provide a .env file with DB connection string i.e: DATABASE_URL and JWT_SECRET for token signing